Maui wildfire victim died while trying to shield friend’s golden retriever

 As crews have been sifting through the ruins of the West Maui community, the death toll from the devastating Lahaina fires has climbed to 99, according to CNN, marking it as one of the deadliest US wildfires to occur in more than 100 years.
 Although the area had one of the largest siren systems in the world, throughout the disaster, the siren remained silent.

-“Nobody at the state and nobody at the county attempted to activate those sirens based on our records,” Adam Weintraub of the Hawaii Emergency Management Agencytold the press.
+“Nobody at the state and nobody at the county attempted to activate those sirens based on our records,” Adam Weintraub of the Hawaii Emergency Management Agency told the press.

 Emergency communications were sent out via mobile phones and broadcasters, but unfortunately, most power and cell service was already gone, leading to many being left in the dark.
 Those who decided to stay behind and protect their properties like Mr Bogar and Trejos underestimated how dangerous the fires would ultimately end up becoming.